-During the fiscal year ended December 25, 2004, the members of the Compensation Committee were James C. Kautz (who served as its Chairman until his retirement on October 19, 2004), Pearson C. Cummin, III, Robert M. Hiatt and Jean-Michel Valette.
-No member of the Compensation Committee was an officer or employee of the Company or any of its subsidiaries during fiscal year 2004.
+During the fiscal year ended December 31, 2005, the members of the Compensation Committee were Robert M. Hiatt (Chairman), David A. Burwick and Jean-Michel Valette.
+No member of the Compensation Committee was an officer or employee of the Company or any of its subsidiaries during fiscal year 2005.